grafana/metrictank/docs/metrics.md

 a gauge of currently allocated (within the runtime) memory.
 * `memory.gc.cpu_fraction`:
 how much cpu is consumed by the GC across process lifetime, in pro-mille
+* `memory.gc.gogc`:
+the current GOGC value (derived from the GOGC environment variable)
 * `memory.gc.heap_objects`:
 how many objects are allocated on the heap, it's a key indicator for GC workload
 * `memory.gc.last_duration`: